Donna Bahorich

-Donna Bahorich is a member of the Texas Historical Commission and a former member of the Texas State Board of Education (TXSBOE), serving as Chair from June 2015 - September 2019.
+Donna Bahorich is a member of the Texas Historical Commission and a former member of the Texas State Board of Education (TXSBOE), serving as Chair from June 2015 to September 2019.
 She was elected to the 15-member TXSBOE board in 2012 and 2016.

 Early life and education

 Bahorich was born in Ronceverte, West Virginia on 14 September 1955.
-She received her Master of Arts degree in 1990 from Liberty University and Bachelor of Science degree in 1977 from Virginia Tech University.
+She received her Master of Arts degree in 1990 from Liberty University and her Bachelor of Science degree in 1977 from Virginia Tech.

 Career

 Bahorich began her career in 1977 in telecommunications working as a supervisor for Chesapeake & Potomac Telephone under the AT&T umbrella.
 In 1981 she was transferred to Mountain Bell to work as a contract negotiator responsible for procuring tools and telecom supply equipment after the break-up of AT&T. Bahorich left full time employment in 1985 to begin her career as a mother and, eventual, home educator.

 She served as the founder and director for Home Ed Plus, Inc., a homeschool cooperative serving 100+ students in the West University area for over 20 years.
 She left her position on the board of Home Ed Plus in 2010.